Othniel-Nduka/Frontendmentor-Accordion-task/README-template.md

 ### What I learned

+In the area of my Javascript I have learnt by fraustrations another way of looping and adding eventListener to the DOM.
+It was a very annoying time, I have to say that.
+I have also found out why we use the console.log() function.
+I always thought it was unneccessary in the use of building websites.

-I learnt the use of the forEach statement
+In the area of CSS, I have realized that the use of flexbox, margin, and other

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.